abend0c1/jamz-highlighter/README.md

 # JAMZ Syntax Highlighter README

-This is a syntax highlighter extension for the JAMZ (Just Another Macro language for z/OS) processor.
+This is a syntax highlighter extension for the [JAMZ (Just Another Macro language for z/OS processor](https://github.com/abend0c1/jam)).

 ## Features